 One of the best outcomes of good negotiating is that it shows that you take your profession seriously and that you and your band acts accordingly.
 Also, make sure you understand how and when you’ll be paid.
 If you are the bandleader, keep enough cash on hand to pay your band once the gig ends in case the venue pays you with a check.

 I have had to run to the ATM after a gig so that I could pay my band when the venue unexpectedly presented me with a check.
 I recommend that band leaders sign up for Square since some venues might like to pay via credit card, plus with Square, you no longer have to wait and worry about a check clearing.

 It’s a good idea to ask the venue for a deposit, especially for one-off private events.
 When signed contracts aren’t present, I look at a deposit as earnest money.
 It shows the buyer’s good faith in the transaction.
 I think it also makes it harder for either side to back out of the deal.

 Cancellations are a pain, but they do happen.
 So far it has probably occurred to me less than 10 times in my career.
 If you’re the band member, there’s not much you can do to prevent the cancellation nor is there an avenue of recourse if it’s not your fault and you don’t have a contract.

-Usually the gig is just rescheduled, but I have seen gigs get cancelled when the venue suddenly decides they’d like to have another band for that particular night.
+Usually, the gig is just rescheduled, but I have seen gigs get canceled when the venue suddenly decides they’d like to have another band for that particular night.
 It doesn’t happen often, but it does happen.
 Stay away from venues like this.
 If you have a contract, specify a cancellation period with the full final total payable to you in the event of a cancellation.